MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Manage_secure_user_access.md

 5. On the **Conditional Access | Overview** page, select **Policies** in the middle navigation pane.

-6. On the **Conditional Access | Policies** page, review the default policies available with your Microsoft 365 subscription.
-Note the policy titled **Multifactor authentication for Microsoft partners and vendors**.
-This is the Conditional Access policy that Microsoft created that requires MFA for all users on all cloud apps.
-Select this policy so that you can see how Microsoft is enforcing MFA for all users in this trial tenant.

-7. On the **Multifactor authentication for Microsoft partners and vendors** page, under the **Users** group, select **All users included and specific users excluded**.
-Doing so displays two tabs - **Include** and **Exclude**.

-8. Under the **Include** tab, note that **All users** is selected.
-Just to satisfy your curiosity, let's try changing this policy by turning off MFA.
-Select **None** and then select the **Save** button. <br/>

- 	**Note what happened:** A message box briefly appeared at the top of the page indicating **Failed to update Multifactor authentication for Microsoft partners and vendors**.
-The system then returned you to the **Conditional Access | Policies** page.
-If you didn't see this message, then repeat this step again.  <br/>

-	The same thing happens if, under the **Include** tab, you select **Users and groups** and you select specific users or groups rather than all users.
-In fact, Microsoft has built in a security firewall so that if you try to make any change to this policy, it will fail when you attempt to save the policy.

-9. Microsoft did build one exclusion into this policy.
-Let's take a look at it.
-On the **Policies** page, select the **Multifactor authentication for Microsoft partners and vendors** policy again, and then select **All users included and specific users excluded**.
-This time select the **Exclude** tab.

-10. Note that Microsoft selected the **Directory roles** checkbox.
-Select the field below this option.
-In the menu of roles that you can choose to exclude from MFA, the only role that Microsoft selected is **Directory Synchronization Accounts**.
-This role is automatically assigned to the Microsoft Entra Connect Sync service account and is not meant to be used otherwise.
-It's a special role that has permissions only to perform directory synchronization tasks.
-This role is crucial for synchronizing a local Active Directory Domain Services (AD DS) to Microsoft Entra ID, providing identity coexistence.
-Microsoft doesn't require MFA for this role because the synchronization service needs to run continuously without any interruptions that could be caused by MFA prompts.
-Additionally, this service account is configured with very limited permissions, and it isn't used for interactive sign-ins, which reduces the security risk.   <br/>

-	As with the prior step where you tried to change the MFA setting to include no users or selected users, if you try to select other roles to get around the MFA setting, you will experience the same error indicating **Failed to update Multifactor authentication for Microsoft partners and vendors** when you try to save the policy.
-Microsoft's security firewall doesn't allow any change to this Conditional Access policy that affects those who must use MFA.

-11. If you still have the **Multifactor authentication for Microsoft partners and vendors** page open, then select the **X** in the upper corner to close it and return back to the **Conditional Access | Policies** page.
-Or if you tried saving a change to the policy, your attempt will have failed, and you should already be back on the **Conditional Access | Policies** page.

-12. On the **Conditional Access | Policies** page, on the menu bar at the top of the page, select **+New policy**.
+6. On the **Conditional Access | Policies** page, on the menu bar at the top of the page, select **+New policy**.

-13. On the **New Conditional Access policy** window, enter **MFA for all Microsoft 365 users** in the **Name** field.
+7. On the **New Conditional Access policy** window, enter **MFA for all Microsoft 365 users** in the **Name** field.

-14. You will begin by defining the MFA requirement for users.
+8. You will begin by defining the MFA requirement for users.
 Under the **Users** group, select **0 users and groups selected**.
 Doing so displays two tabs - **Include** and **Exclude**.

-15. Under the **Include** tab, select **All users**.
+9. Under the **Include** tab, select **All users**.
 Note the warning message that appears.
 You will address this in the next two steps.

-16. Select the **Exclude** tab.
+10. Select the **Exclude** tab.
 To avoid system lockout, as the prior warning message indicated, you want to exclude your Global administrators - in this case, Holly.
 Holly also wants to exclude the other Microsoft 365 pilot project group members for the sake of expediency when testing.
-Once Microsoft 365 goes live, Holly will remove the pilot project group from the Exclude list in this Conditional Access policy and simply exclude herself, the MOD Administrator, and a few other Global admins.
+Once Microsoft 365 goes live at Adatum, Holly will remove the pilot project group from the Exclude list in this Conditional Access policy and simply exclude herself, the MOD Administrator, and a few other Global admins.
 But for now, Holly wants to exclude the entire pilot project group. <br/>

-	To do so, select **Users and groups**.
+	To do so, select the **Users and groups** check box.

-17. On the **Select excluded users and groups** window that appears, you want to select the Microsoft 365 pilot project group.
+11. In the **Select excluded users and groups** window that appears, you want to select the Microsoft 365 pilot project group.
 The **All** tab is displayed by default.
 To quickly find the pilot project group, select the **Groups** tab.
 In the list of active groups, select the check box next to the **M365 pilot project** group, and then select the **Select** button at the bottom of the window.
 Back on the **New Conditional Access policy** window, note the message that appears under the **Users** section.

-18. You will now define the MFA requirement for all cloud apps.
+12. You will now define the MFA requirement for all cloud apps.
 Under the **Target resources** section, select **No target resources selected**.
 Doing so displays two tabs - **Include** and **Exclude**.

-19. Select the **Select what this policy applies to** drop-down field to see the various options in the drop-down menu.
+13. Select the **Select what this policy applies to** drop-down field to see the various options in the drop-down menu.
 Select **Cloud apps**.

-20. Under the **Include** tab, note that the default setting is **None**.
+14. Under the **Include** tab, note that the default setting is **None**.
 If you did not change this setting, then no cloud apps would require MFA - and that includes Microsoft 365.
 So even if you created this policy and selected the option to require MFA for all users, but you left this **Target resources** setting to **None**, then any user signing into Microsoft 365 would not have to use MFA. <br/>

 	Under the **Include** tab, select the **Select apps** option.
 Doing so displays two sections - **Edit filter** and **Select**.
 Under the **Select** section, select **None**.

-In the **Select Cloud apps** pane that appears, scroll down through the list of apps to see all the different apps that you could require MFA for. **Do NOT select any of the apps.** We're having you scroll through this list just to get a feel for how granular you can get when requiring MFA should you decide to limit MFA to certain apps.  <br/>
+15. In the **Select Cloud apps** pane that appears, scroll down through the list of apps to see all the different apps that you could require MFA for. **Do NOT select any of the apps.** We're having you scroll through this list just to get a feel for how granular you can get when requiring MFA should you decide to limit MFA to certain apps in your real-world deployments.  <br/>

 	For Adatum, Holly wants to require MFA for all cloud apps, which is typically a more common business scenario than selecting specific apps.
 Under the **Include** tab, select the **All cloud apps** option.
 Adatum will not exclude any cloud apps from MFA authentication.
 You can select the **Exclude** tab if you want to see the options it provides.
 It works basically the same as the **Include** tab.
 You can view this tab, but do NOT select any cloud apps for exclusion.

-21. Finally, you will define the MFA requirement for all user sign-in locations.
+16. Finally, you will define the MFA requirement for all user sign-in locations.
 In some scenarios, organizations may only require MFA if a user signs-in from an untrusted location.
-However, Adatum wants to require MFA for all included users, regardless of where they sign in. <br/>
+However, Adatum wants to require MFA for all included users, regardless of the location from where they sign in. <br/>

 	Under **Conditions**, select **0 conditions selected**.
 Doing so displays a list of potential conditions the policy will check for.
 For this lab exercise, under the **Locations** condition, select **Not configured**.
 Doing so displays a **Configure** toggle switch and two tabs - **Include** and **Exclude**.
 Both tabs are currently disabled.

-22. Set the **Configure** toggle switch to **Yes**, which enables the two tabs.
+17. Set the **Configure** toggle switch to **Yes**, which enables the two tabs.

-23. Under the **Include** tab, verify **Any location** is selected (select it if necessary).
+18. Under the **Include** tab, verify **Any network or location** is selected (select it if necessary).
 Select the **Exclude** tab.
 If your organization recognizes specific IP addresses or ranges of addresses as "trusted", you can exclude the MFA requirement if a user signs in from one of those locations.
 However, Adatum wants to require MFA for all user sign-in attempts, regardless of their location.
 This will include both internal and external user sign-ins.
-Verify the **Selected locations** option is selected, and under the **Select** section, verify it says **None**.
+Verify the **Selected networks and locations** option is selected, and under the **Select** section, verify it says **None**.
 By not specifying any selected locations, this setting ensures that no locations are excluded from MFA.

-24. Under the **Access controls** section, under the **Grant** group, select **0 controls selected**.
+19. Under the **Access controls** section, under the **Grant** group, select **0 controls selected**.
 Doing so displays a **Grant** pane.

-25. In the **Grant** pane that appears, verify the **Grant access** option is selected (select it if necessary).
-Then select the **Require multifactor authentication** check box.
-Note all the other access controls that are available that can be enabled with this policy.
-For this policy, you will only require MFA.
+20. In the **Grant** pane that appears, verify the **Grant access** option is selected (select it if necessary).
+Note all the access controls that are available that can be enabled with this policy.
+This policy will only require MFA, so select the **Require multifactor authentication** check box.
 Select the **Select** button at the bottom of the **Grant** pane, which closes the pane.

-26. At the bottom of the **New** window, in the **Enable policy** field, select **On**.
+21. At the bottom of the **New Conditional Access policy** window, in the **Enable policy** field, select **On**.

-27. Note the option that appears at the bottom of the page that warns you not to lock yourself out.
+22. Note the warning message and options that appear at the bottom of the page that warn you not to lock yourself out.
 Select the option **I understand that my account will be impacted by this policy.
 Proceed anyway.** In fact, Holly won't be impacted since she's a member of the M365 pilot project group that is excluded from this policy.

-28. Select the **Create** button to create the policy.
+23. Select the **Create** button to create the policy.

-29. On the **Conditional Access | Policies** window that appears, verify the **MFA for all Microsoft 365 users** policy appears and that its **State** is set to **On**.
+24. On the **Conditional Access | Policies** window that appears, verify the **MFA for all Microsoft 365 users** policy appears and that its **State** is set to **On**.

-30. Remain logged into LON-CL1 with all your Microsoft Edge browser tabs open for the next task.
+25. Remain logged into LON-CL1 with all your Microsoft Edge browser tabs open for the next task.

 ### Task 2: Test MFA for both an included and excluded user